 From medieval castles to coastlines, forests and islands, Sweden’s southeast region offers a step back in time.
 Encompassing a large swath of the country, this region is often referred to as Sweden’s forgotten gem of the south.
 Home to the historic fortress town of Kalmar, along with Uppsala – one of Sweden’s oldest cities, the region has an array of uniquities to offer.
 Numerous glass factories and the charmed island destination of Gotland are just some of the gems of the region, gifting visitors a wide range of experiences whether you’re looking to party, for a bit of R&R, or deep exploration along uncharted terrain.

 The Southwest is noted as the historic frontier of the Swedish-Danish conflict.
 It's where you'll find endless sandy bays, vibrant nightlife and gently rolling landscapes.
-From the medieval town of Varberg, home to a 13th-century fortress, to Gothernburg’s neogothic architecture, the region exudes a distinctly bohemian vibe.
+From the medieval town of Varberg, home to a 13th-century fortress, to Gothenburg's neogothic architecture, the region exudes a distinctly bohemian vibe.
 For those needing to wind down, The 72 Hour Cabin offers a wellness retreat like no other.
-Get in touch to find out more about this collection of luxury glass rooms located on the privately owned island of Henriksholm.
+Get in touch to find out about these luxury glass rooms located on the shores of Lake Iväg.